Kabir0809/6th_Sem_Summer_Internship/README.md

 **14/05/2024 (Wednesday):**
 🤚 Transitioned the gesture recognition system from finger tracking to robust hand gesture detection for improved control fidelity.

+**15/05/2024 (Thursday):**
+🎮 Integrated and validated vGamePad for seamless virtual controller support within the system.

+**16/05/2024 (Friday):**
+🔄 Refined and updated gesture-to-control mappings to optimize responsiveness and therapeutic relevance.

+---